 Dr Kalade provides dedicated and compassionate care to his patients, with particular emphasis on initial consultations for new and complex patients.
 Consultations can be arranged at several locations for both insured and uninsured patients.

 Dr Kalade also provides endoscopic services that can be arranged directly or after consultation in the rooms without prolonged waiting times.
 If required, admission to hospital for inpatient management can be arranged.
 Dr Kalade is also fluent in Lithuanian.

-Dr Antony Friedman is a specialist Gastroenterologist and Endoscopist.
+A/Prof Antony Friedman is a specialist Gastroenterologist and Endoscopist.
 He has a broad range of interests in Gastroenterology, with a specific focus in inflammatory bowel disease, irritable bowel syndrome, functional gastrointestinal disorders and bowel cancer screening.

 Antony studied medicine at Monash University and received his MBBS in 2004.
 He was admitted as a Fellow of the Royal Australasian College of Physicians as a specialist Gastroenterologist in 2011, having trained at Monash Medical Centre, Box Hill, Frankston and The Alfred hospitals.
 In 2012, Antony completed an Intestinal Ultrasound Fellowship at the Ospedale Luigi Sacco, Milan, Italy.
 Antony received a postgraduate research degree in 2016 for work on inflammatory bowel disease.
 He is on staff at The Alfred hospital and Monash University and a VMO Gastroenterologist.